Your council

 Priority action: Provide affordable transport for residents to access education, jobs, health and wellbeing support.
 Delivering fare concessions identified in the Bus Services Improvement Plan.

 • In June 2025 we celebrated a major milestone, with the news that over one million £1 fares have been sold to young people since September 2023.
 The fare subsidy aims to improve access to education, work and leisure for York's under 19-year-olds by reducing the cost of travel.
-The scheme was launched as part of the city's Bus Service Improvement Plan (BSIP) funded by central government
+The scheme was launched as part of the city's Bus Service Improvement Plan (BSIP) funded by central government and is still in place.

 Back to list